 4.7.
-KS2&KS3 Visual Consequence Prompt:
+KS2&KS3 Visual Carrot Rewards Prompt:

-These are displayed across the school and in every classroom in order to remind students of the consequences of any unacceptable actions (appendix C).
-The core values of Learning, Independence, Friendships and Emotions are displayed through the school using the acronym LIFE.
+These are displayed across the school and in every classroom in order to remind students of the positive reward points they can earn each lesson (appendix C).
+During each lesson students are able to earn points based on the schools core values of Learning, Independence, Friendships and Emotions are displayed through the school using the acronym LIFE.
 LIFE poster displayed in KS2/KS3 (appendix D).